Tecnativa/doodba/README.md

 Set it up with:

     export UID="$(id -u $USER)" GID="$(id -g $USER)" UMASK="$(umask)"
-    docker-compose -f setup-devel.yaml up --build
+    docker-compose -f setup-devel.yaml up

 Once finished, you can start using Odoo with:

     docker-compose -f devel.yaml up --build

-This is on purpose.
-It allows you to track only what Git needs to track and provides faster Docker builds.
+This allows you to track only what Git needs to track and provides faster Docker builds.

 You might consider adding this line to your `~/.bashrc`: